-ANROWS is being funded by the Department of Social Services to test the effectiveness of the Local Government Domestic and Family Violence (DFV) Prevention Toolkit currently being trialled in selected sites.
+ANROWS is being funded by the Department of Social Services to test the effectiveness of the Local Council Domestic and Family Violence (DFV) Prevention Toolkit (the toolkit) that is currently being trialled in selected sites.
 The evaluation runs from April 2018 until June 2019 and is using an action research approach with five local councils across Australia:

 - City of Charles Sturt, South Australia